Surtax critics ask high court to clarify ballot question

 He said proponents of the measure “should not dangle the promise of new public education and transportation spending in front of voters, knowing that the Legislature actually can use the new funding on whatever it wants.”

-Secretary of State Bill Galvin, who's office will include a summary of the ballot question in a constitutionally mandated voter's guide, was also named in the legal challenge.
+Secretary of State Bill Galvin, whose office will include a summary of the ballot question in a constitutionally mandated voters guide, was also named in the legal challenge.

-But recent report by Tuft’s University’s Center for State Policy Analysis suggested revenue generated by the proposed surtax would be much less because some wealthy individuals would leave the state or find a way around the new levy.
+But a recent report by Tufts University’s Center for State Policy Analysis suggested revenue generated by the proposed surtax would be much less because some wealthy individuals would leave the state or find a way around the new levy.

 The report estimated the state would collect $1.3 billion in 2023 from the roughly 26,000 wealthy households that would be subject to the proposed surtax.

-They say the new surcharge would impact smaller employers whose personal finances are tied to their business operations -- not just multimillionaires.
+They say the new surcharge would affect smaller employers whose personal finances are tied to their business operations — not just multimillionaires.

 But a coalition of labor unions, faith groups and community organizations backing the referendum dismissed the lawsuit, saying the state’s top earners can afford to dig deeper into their pockets to help the state recover from the pandemic.